MoiraCorp/Company-Default-Prediction-DLMM-Internal-Rating-Model-in-R/steps/step9/roeoutlr/README.md

 ## Computing the number of outliers for the ration ROE (page 163)

-Following the authors's approcah, we implement the FindOutliers() function in order to to detect extreme outliers
+Following the authors's approach, we implement the FindOutliers() function in order to to detect extreme outliers

 > FindOutliers <- function(data) {<br>
 > lowerq = quantile(data, na.rm=TRUE)[2]<br>